by Lesia

 Are you a real adventurer?
 Then this post is definitely for you!

-Due to the extreme distance, the best option for a Selous safari is to take a flying safari.
+Due to the extreme distance, the best option for a Selous National Reserve safari is to take a flying safari.
 Close to the airstrip you will find the luxurious Azura Camp, where our team spent two nights.
 The camp is located near the Great Ruaha River, famous for lots of hippos.

 The amazing thing is that you can find a pride of lions called the ‘Azura Pride’ within ten meters of the camp!
 Jake & Natasa were so lucky to follow the hunting of these gorgeous predators.
 It took them around two hours driving and it seemed to be a real adventure.